zchee/golang-wiki/MinimumRequirements.md

 ### [Windows](Windows)

-Windows XP (w/ Service Pack 3) or higher.
-We also test Windows Server 2008 R2, 2012 R2, and 2016, which are roughly Windows 7, Windows 8, and Windows 10.
+For Go 1.10: Windows XP (w/ Service Pack 3) or higher.

+For Go 1.11 and later: Windows Server 2008R2 and higher or Windows 7 and higher.
+We test on Windows Server 2008 R2, 2012 R2, and 2016, which are roughly Windows 7, Windows 8, and Windows 10.

 ### [macOS (née OS X, aka Darwin)](Darwin)